 Alarmingly, studies have also shown that greater wealth is also associated with less connection to others, leading to a decrease in empathy.
 One paper even demonstrated that drivers of expensive vehicles were less likely to stop for pedestrians than drivers of cheap vehicles.
 Building empathy, respect, and even love for all living things is critical to effectively addressing climate change.

-For those of us with spending power, it is time to really consider the impact of our lifestyles.
+For those with spending power, it is time to really consider the impact of our lifestyles.
 How can we better align our lives with the health of the planet?
 How can we participate in addressing the inequality that is so prevalent right now and so intertwined with the climate crisis?
 And how can this act of simplifying actually turn into a joyous celebration of our priorities – good for ourselves, good for our families, good for society and good for the planet?

 A new way